matthewsouther/educator-emily/src/pages/coaching/index.md

 Just getting into homeschooling or have a homeschool setup that isn’t working?
 Are you overwhelmed by the mountains of materials that are building up?
 I will come to your home and design a homeschool learning space that promotes learning, independence, and excitement.

 ![](/img/workspace.jpg)

+*My rates are based on an hourly fee, which may vary according to the project scope.
+After an initial consultation I can provide you with an accurate estimate.*